remy/remysharp.com/public/blog/what-is-a-polyfill.md

 Now with the polyfiller in place, as a developer I can rely on using the Web Storage API (for sessions) and not have to feature test in my code or fork to handle different situations.

 Another example is providing canvas support in IE. This is really where the *poly* part can be seen.
 If there's no native canvas, we can provide [canvas support using Silverlight](http://blogs.msdn.com/b/delay/archive/2009/08/24/using-one-platform-to-build-another-html-5-s-canvas-tag-implemented-using-silverlight.aspx).
 If Silverlight isn't available, we can drop down to using VML using [excanvas](http://code.google.com/p/explorercanvas/) (note that excanvas actually does also include a Silverlight bridge which I'd expect it would try first anyway).
-Using these two scripts provides the developers with (faily) solid canvas backup should it not be native in the browser.
+Using these two scripts provides the developers with a (fairly) solid canvas backup should it not be native in the browser.

 # Where it's from and where it's going